University of Birmingham Guild of Students: History

-The Guild of Students occupies the Union Building (often referred to as just 'the Guild'), situated at the edge of campus by the East Gate, for a peppercorn rent from the university.
+The Guild of Students occupies the Union Building (often referred to as just "the Guild"), situated at the edge of campus by the East Gate, for a peppercorn rent from the university.
 The building itself, by Holland W. Hobbiss, dates to 1928 and has been added to and amended, most significantly in the 1950s, when a south wing was added, and again in the 1960s, when a much larger west wing was built.
 At 10,000 square metres, it is one of the largest Student Union buildings in the UK.

-It is not known for certain why the organisation is named a 'Guild of Students' as opposed to a 'Union of Students', in line with the vast majority of its English peers.
+It is not known for certain why the organisation is named "Guild of Students" as opposed to "Union of Students", in line with the vast majority of its English peers.
 It shares its name with five other student unions, including Liverpool Guild of Students and University of Exeter Students' Guild.

-The Guild introduced new branding in 2007, intended to replace the previous 'BUGS' brand, which had been adopted in 2000.
+The Guild introduced new branding in 2007, intended to replace the previous "BUGS" brand, which had been adopted in 2000.

 Activities

 The Guild provides representation to all students at the university and campaigns to create change on issues affecting students at a local and national level.
-This is achieved through regular meetings with University Senior Officers and Managers, as well as through lobbying Birmingham City Council, the Government and other bodies.
+This is achieved through regular meetings with University senior officers and managers, as well as through lobbying Birmingham City Council, the Government and other bodies.
 The Guild also runs campaigns focused on particular issues; campaigns have included a drive to see wheelie bins across the city, an initiative to improve campus security and have the university install CCTV across all halls of residence, and strong participation in the NUS campaign against the introduction of £3,000 top-up fees (a campaign that continues, despite the measure being approved by Parliament in January 2004).

 The Guild boasts 24/7 welfare support channels for its members.
 Guild Advice provides professional and impartial advice on all manner of student issues, from academic problems, financial woes, immigration and other international troubles, housing worries, and employment rights.
 It also arranges individual representation for students facing academic appeals, disciplinary hearings and other procedures.
 All students in halls of residence can seek similar advice from their team of Student Mentors, who are on hand day or night for emergency issues, while Niteline provides a confidential listening and information service through telephone and email overnight.
 The Guild's welfare services are complemented by the Job Zone, which seeks and promotes part-time student vacancies, and the liberation associations.